ReliefApplications/ems-frontend/README.md

 npm install -g webpack-bundle-analyzer
 ```

-You can then run, for both back, front office and web element projects:
+You can then run, for both back, front office and web widgets projects:
 ```
 ng build --stats-json
 ```